jmcoholich/openteach/README.md

 - Updated teleoperation control stack and data recording
 - .apk file for the app

-Note that we removed the requirement for ROS and the xx repo entirely.
-Now mostly everything happens in the file XXX
+**We removed the requirement for ROS and the OpenTeach-Controllers repository entirely.** Many of our changes and additions can be found in the file `openteach/components/operators/franka.py`

 <!-- Add image before.png -->
 ![Original OPEN TEACH control flow](before.png)